Dish asks FCC to suspend review of SoftBank's Sprint bid

 The Japanese telecom company, which has an existing agreement with Sprint to buy 70 percent of the U.S. wireless carrier for $20.1 billion, has criticized Dish’s offer, saying it does not have committed financing in place.

-Dish has lined up four banks, Barclay’s Plc, Macquarie Group, Jefferies and the Royal Bank of Canada , to help finance its proposed offer, people familiar with the matter told Reuters on Wednesday.
+Dish has lined up four banks, Barclay’s Plc (BARC.L), Macquarie Group (MQG.AX), Jefferies and the Royal Bank of Canada (RY.TO), to help finance its proposed offer, people familiar with the matter told Reuters on Wednesday.

 An FCC spokesman declined to comment and Sprint could not be reached for comment.